brendonthiede/archimedes/README.md

 ![Archimedes](./ArchimedesLogo.png)
 # Archimedes
-Archimedes is a tool to help generate highly configurable configmaps to be consumed as properties apps running within the cluster.
+Archimedes is a Kubernetes Operator written to allow for separate repos to control merged configurations using a GitOps approach.

 ![Architecture](./arch.png)